clio-janelia/clio_ingest/README.md

 to have a scale level higher than 4 (where
 0 is maximum resolution) unless an initial shard size over 1024 is used or more sophisticated inter-process communication is employed.

+## Future work

+* Improved support for ingesting large multi-channel datasets (e.g., to support CLEM applications)
+* Workflow option to rerun export of the dataset based on a previously run alignment.
+This will make it faster to re-export a volume using different contrast adjustment.
+* Workflow option to load dataset into clio-store
+* Logic to recognize single, "bad" images.
+A single bad image can be effectively 'deleted' and the previous or next image can be duplicated instead.